syncfusion-content/wpf-docs/wpf/QTP/Supported-Controls.md

 ## Essential Grid

-This section covers the supported properties and methods in Essential Grid.
+This section covers the supported properties and methods in the Essential Grid.

 ### Properties